-PPT 151 Process Plant Safety I 2 cr.
-(2 lec/wk)
+PPT 151 Process Plant Safety I

 Examines the regulatory safety programs instituted by OSHA and other regulatory agencies which are specific to the processing industry.
 Covers a variety of topics such as hazards safety, personal protective equipment, emergency response and safe work practices.